pavanydns0/id3-mp3-tag-reader-c/README.md

 🎵 MP3 Tag Reader in C
-Binary-Level ID3v2 Metadata Parser
+🔎 Binary-Level ID3v2 Metadata Parser
-🚀 Project Overview
+🚀 Project Summary

-This project is a command-line MP3 Tag Reader implemented in C that extracts metadata from MP3 files by manually parsing ID3v2 tags at the binary level.
+This is a command-line MP3 Tag Reader implemented in C that extracts metadata from MP3 files by manually parsing ID3v2 tags at the binary level.

-Unlike high-level libraries, this implementation works directly with raw byte streams, interpreting frame structures exactly as defined in the ID3 specification.
+The project reads raw byte streams and decodes structured frame data without using any external libraries.

-🔹 This project demonstrates strong control over:
+It demonstrates strong understanding of:

 Binary file processing

 Byte-level parsing

-Frame-based data extraction
+Frame-based data structures

 Endianness handling

-Structured modular programming
+Modular C design

-🧠 Why This Project Is Important
+🎯 Problem Statement

-Modern media players automatically display metadata like:
+MP3 files store metadata such as:

-Song Title
+Title

 Artist